PoisotLab/ms_metaweb_transfer/manuscript.md

-Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically/ecologically relevant proxy space.
+Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically/ecologically relevant proxy space (*e.g.* shared morphology or ancestry).
 Transfer learning is a machine learning methodology that uses the knowledge gained from solving one problem and applying it to a related (destination) problem [@Torrey2010TraLea].
 In this instance, we solve the problem of predicting trophic interactions between species, based on knowledge extracted from another species pool for which interactions are known, using phylogenetic structure as a medium for transfer.
 This allows us to construct a *probabilistic* metaweb for a community for which we have *no* prior interaction data for the desired species pool.
-Our methodology is outlined in @fig:concept, where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (interactions are treated as unknown in this instance).
+Our methodology is outlined in @fig:concept, where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interactions;
+@Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic
+relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (interactions are treated as unknown in this instance).

 ![Overview of the phylogenetic transfer learning (and prediction) of species interactions networks.
 Starting from an initial, known, network, we learn its